solaranamnesis/william-simpson/the-trisula-symbol/full-text-english.md

 From the same authority I give a representation of Sin, the moon god of the Assyrians, in which we have a possible development towards the trisula form.
 In this the god is male, but it agrees with the other illustrations by showing the male within the female emblem.*

 We are all familiar with the well-known legend of "The Man in the Moon," who was placed there as a punishment for gathering sticks on Sunday.
-After what has been said about the male power in the crescent, it will strike any one that this is either a very curious coincidence, or it is a survival of the old idea which has come down to the present day.
+After what has been said about the male power in the crescent, it will strike anyone that this is either a very curious coincidence, or it is a survival of the old idea which has come down to the present day.
 I give an illustration of this, said to be in a church at Conway.* Here again we have a development which produces a form similar to that of the trisula.

 Reference may be here made again to the golden hand of the sun in the crescent, which has been already referred to.
 In this we have a form closely approximating to the trisula, and evidently from a development such as the theory of this paper suggests.
 The lingyoni of the Saiva worship might be brought forward as another illustration.
 In this case the female power is not represented by a crescent; but if that symbol took the place of the yoni, a perfect trisula would be the result.*

 The Turks have adopted the crescent, embracing the sun or a star, and often in the form of a pentalpha; the crescent in this case is supposed to have been derived from the old Byzantine symbolism; and traces of this symbolism are still to be found in the Eastern Church.
 The Russian Church, which owes its origin to Byzantium, places a crescent under the cross,* an arrangement which is much older than what is called the "triumph of the cross over the crescent," that being the usual explanation.
 The Abyssinian Church also places a curved form under their large processional crosses, which looks as if it were derived from the crescent.*

 *) Pl.
 4. Fig. 1.
 I am aware that in some cases the moon was called male.
-This would he an important point to deal with, but its full consideration would be rather complicated to go into here.
+This would be an important point to deal with, but its full consideration would be rather complicated to go into here.
 It is sufficient for my purpose that the moon was generally considered to be feminine.
 My own impression is that the two powers were so intimately connected as symbols, that the name of the one became the name of the other, or of both.
 We have many instances of this in language; the use of the word "throne," when we mean the "monarch" who sits in it, is a good illustrative example.

 *) Pl.
 1. Fig. 14.